Deonte Burton (basketball, born 1994)

-Deonte DeAngelo Burton (born January 31, 1994) is an American professional basketball player who last played for the Osos de Manatí of the Baloncesto Superior Nacional (BSN).
+Deonte DeAngelo Burton (born January 31, 1994) is an American professional basketball player for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
 He played college basketball for the Marquette Golden Eagles and the Iowa State Cyclones.

 Early life

 Deonte was born in Milwaukee, Wisconsin to Charles Burton and the late Barbara Malone.
 He has five brothers, Demario Burton, Omar Burton, Charles Grafton, Prentiss Grafton and Keylow Rogers and one sister Nicole Grafton.

 After his freshman year at Harold S. Vincent, and when Deonte's mother was diagnosed with cancer he transferred back to Vincent to be close to family.
 After being recruited by Memphis, Rutgers, and others, Burton ultimately accepted a scholarship from Marquette to again stay close to home.